Kerbas-ad-astra/HGR-Community-Fixes/README.md

 ##Suggested addons

 Crawling through the part configs and weeding out years' worth of accumulated cruft got me thinking about alternatives.
-I love the "Pumpkin" 2-seater lander can too much to give up on HGR just yet, but in case an update lands that breaks HGR completely (or I just get tired of making config repairs), here are a couple of other addons which add 1.875m parts:
+I love the "Pumpkin" 2-seater lander can too much to give up on HGR just yet, but in case an update lands that breaks HGR's parts completely (or I just get tired of making config repairs), here are a couple of other addons which add 1.875m parts:

 * [**Socke's extension**](http://forum.kerbalspaceprogram.com/index.php?/topic/88780-wip-sockes-parts-1875m-extension/) only has fuel tanks and separators/decouplers, and Socke hasn't been around since last October either.
 Thankfully, Merill has made [**an update**](http://forum.kerbalspaceprogram.com/index.php?/topic/88780-wip-sockes-parts-1875m-extension/&do=findComment&comment=1929389) for 1.0.x.
 * Angel-125's [**Mark One Laboratory Extension**](http://forum.kerbalspaceprogram.com/index.php?/topic/94352-alpha-105-mark-one-laboratory-extensions-mole-v03/) is more complete and (more importantly) is actively developed and maintained.
-It doesn't have a full range of engines, but there are enough adapters and multi-couplers to let stock engines fill in, and it has pretty much everything else, including a 1.875m "backseat" extension to the Mk1 command pod and a lab.
+It doesn't have a 2-seater lander can, but it has pretty much everything else.

 ##Download and install

 * [**GitHub**](https://github.com/Kerbas-ad-astra/HGR-Community-Fixes/releases)
 * CurseForge

-From there, just unzip the "HGR" and "HGRCommunityFixes" folders into your GameData directory.
-(If you've already renamed internal2_RPM.txt to internal2_RPM.cfg, you'll be asked if you want to replace it -- the files are identical, so it doesn't matter which you choose.)
+From there, just unzip the "HGR", "HGR_Redux", and "HGRCommunityFixes" folders into your GameData directory.
+Be sure to delete those folders if you're updating from pre-1.6 versions!

 ##Version history and changelog